 The Kentucky Earthquake Excess Catastrophe Reinsurance Contract is a three-year term contract that reinsures personal lines property losses in Kentucky caused by earthquakes and fire following earthquakes.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within the contract's reinsurance limit.
 The contract expires May 31, 2020 and provides three limits of \$28 million in excess of a \$2 million retention, with two limits available in any one contract year, and is 95% placed.
 The reinsurance premium and retention are not subject to redetermination for exposure changes.